 Botswana, a land of glittering waterways, rambling veld, vast open moonscapes and astonishing game, offers families a host of unique and memorable experiences that will truly last a lifetime.
 It is also home to some of the very best safari guides on the continent.

-Ker & Downey’s Young Explorers programme is truly child-centric.
-Soaring over the Okavango Delta into a private concession in a tiny fixed-wing plane, you will meet Paul, who has been hosting this programme for years.
+Ker & Downey’s Young Explorers program is truly child-centric.
+Soaring over the Okavango Delta into a private concession in a tiny fixed-wing plane, you will meet Paul, who has been hosting this program for years.
 He and his team have been tweaking and changing the format until it is nigh-on perfect.

 As parents, you can relax and enjoy this beautiful area of the world, relishing remarkable food and true wilderness.
 You can participate at your leisure, safe in the knowledge that your children are having the time of their lives.